LalieA/nixos-config/README.md

 - Multi-screen (built-in HDMI and through USB-C)

 ## What's planned in the future
-- Try to embed this configuration into an ISO image, for live and/or installation on another device
+- Try to embed this configuration into an ISO image dedicated to installation on another device, with a disk partitionning handled by [Disko](https://github.com/nix-community/disko)
 - Handle secrets with [sops-nix](https://github.com/Mic92/sops-nix)...
 - ... and setup a LUKS fully encrypted disk...
 - ... with master keys from a YubiKey